How to build your inventory

 all: children: usa: children: southeast: children: atlanta: hosts: host1: host2: raleigh: hosts: host2: host3: vars: some_server: foo.southeast.example.com halon_system_timeout: 30 self_destruct_countdown: 60 escape_pods: 2 northeast: northwest: southwest:

-These variable files are in YAML format.
+Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.
+Host and group variable files must use YAML syntax.
 Valid file extensions include ‘.yml’, ‘.yaml’, ‘.json’, or no file extension.
 See YAML Syntax if you are new to YAML.

 /etc/ansible/group_vars/raleigh # can optionally end in '.yml', '.yaml', or '.json' /etc/ansible/group_vars/webservers /etc/ansible/host_vars/foosball